 A marketing plan explains the marketing team’s focus.
 It also explains what the marketing team will not focus on.

 If there are other aspects of your business that you aren't serving in this particular plan, include them in this section.
 These omissions help to justify your mission, buyer personas, KPIs, and content.
 You can't please everyone in a single marketing campaign, and if your team isn't on the hook for something, you need to make it known.

 6. Define your marketing budget.

-Your content strategy might leverage many free channels and platforms, but there are a number of hidden expenses to a marketing team that need to be accounted for.
+Your content strategy might leverage many free channels and platforms, but there are several hidden expenses a marketing team needs to account for.